oliverphilcox/RascalC/docs/usage/main-code.rst

     make
     ./cov [OPTIONS]

 The first line removes any pre-existing C++ file before it is recompiled in line 2 to produce the ``./cov`` file.
 The Makefile may need to be altered depending on the particular computational configuration used.
 The default Makefile is for a standard Unix installation, with the ``Makefile_mac`` file giving a sample Makefile for a Mac installation.

-To run single threaded, simply remove the ``-DOPENMP`` flag (and any references to the OpenMP installation e.g. ``-lgomp`` and ``-fopenmp``) in the Makefile.
-For periodic random particle files (such as those produced by simulations), the code should be compiled with the ``-DPERIODIC`` flag in the Makefile.
-This is turned off by default.
+This uses the following optional flags in the Makefile;

+- ``-DOPENMP``: (Recommended) Run code in parallel with OpenMP, using the OpenMP installation specfied by the ``-lgomp`` and ``-fopenmp`` flags.
+- ``-DPERIODIC``: Use periodic boundary conditions (appropriate for a cubic simulation box, but not mock surveys).
+- ``-DJACKKNIFE``: Compute both full-survey and jackknife 2PCF covariance matrix terms in :math:`(r,\mu)` binning, allowing for shot-noise-rescaling calibration from the survey itself.
+- ``-DLEGENDRE``: Compute the full-survey covariance matrix terms for (even) Legendre multipoles of the 2PCF.
+- ``-DTHREE_PCF``: Compute the full-survey covariance matrix terms for (even and odd) Legendre multipoles of the isotropic 3PCF.

 **NB**: For a summary of input command line parameters, simply run ``./cov`` with no arguments.

+.. todo:: GOT TO HERE!!

 Options
 ~~~~~~~